 Source: Author, based on Bonfig et al. 2014, p.
 783

-For gear wheels, a setup can be used where a voltage is induced by every “tooth” of the wheel by playing a coil or permanent magnet next to it (Hering et al. 2018, p.
+For gear wheels, a setup can be used where a voltage is induced by every “tooth” of the wheel by introducing a coil or permanent magnet next to it (Hering et al. 2018, p.
 27).
-The induced voltage is then directly proportional to the rotational speed of the gear wheel as it is associated to the change of the magnetic field (Hering et al. 2018, p.
+The induced voltage is then directly proportional to the rotational speed of the gear wheel, as this is associated with the change in the magnetic field (Hering et al. 2018, p.
 28).

-Besides displacement and angular quantities, often also mechanical forces and the associated physical quantities need to be measured.
-The physical fundamental for this type of sensor technology is the effect of magnetostriction which describes that a strain Δl/l is induced in ferromagnetic materials when they are exposed to a magnetic field (Hering et al. 2018, p.
+As well as displacement and angular quantities, mechanical forces and their associated physical quantities often need to be measured.
+The physical principle for this type of sensor technology is the effect of magnetostriction, which describes that a strain Δl/l is induced in ferromagnetic materials when they are exposed to a magnetic field (Hering et al. 2018, p.
 21).
-The reason for this effect is that the ferromagnetic areas align with the magnetic field leading to a strain of (Hering et al. 2018, p.
-21):
+The reason for this effect is that the ferromagnetic areas align with the magnetic field, leading to a strain of (Hering et al. 2018, p.
+21)

 ε=∆ll=κ∙HE,